 Best Wines of Australia

 What is the most popular wine in Australia and where are some of the popular wineries?
 As a wine growing region Australia ticks all the boxes in terms of climate, soil and farming techniques.
-What is the most popular wine in Australia?
 Whilst some of the oldest and therefore most established vineyards are in South Australia, with many within easy driving distance from Adelaide, there are also fantastic wine growing regions in both Victoria and Western Australia.
 Wine making in North West Victoria in the Southern region of Australia accounts for most of the wine production and produces some of the best wines of Australia.
 In recent years, however, the cooler Mornington Peninsula and Yarra Valley (close to Melbourne have become areas of great wine-growing interest.
 The Pinot-Noir wines from the cool climate areas in Victoria are becoming very popular among wine lovers.

 Let's take a look at some popular Australian wines: